or-shachar/simple-service/README.md

-# Simple Java webapp tast
+# Simple Java webapp home-task
 This task is mainly to test your basic sytax and tools learning abilities.

 ## prerequsities